chauvinSimon/hmm_for_autonomous_driving/README.md

 ## Q1 - How to derive the probability models?

-Let assume we are given some data: a observation sequence and states.
+Given some observation `speed` sequence and the associated `lane` states
 - Here are only a few for simplicity but you could imagine longer recordings.
 - You can think of it as some **samples** of the underlying **joint distributions**.
+- How can we estimate the HMM parameters (for the emission, transition and intial state models)?
+- We can count how many times each event occurs in the data and normalize the counts to form proper probability distributions.
+- In can be formalize with **Maximum Likelihood Estimation** in the context of **Supervised Learning**.

-The idea is to **approximate the model parameters by counting the occurrences**.
+The idea is to **approximate the model parameters by counting the occurrences**, similar to Naive Baye method where training is mainly done by counting features and classes.

 ### Transition probability